Saturday, December 12, 2009

 Nuclear waste, whether from a reactor or a discarded missile, is as sensitive a political topic as the means by which the waste was generated.
 Whether the disposal concerns low-level or high-level waste, the consensus is that nobody wants the waste disposed of anywhere near them.
 Therein lies the problem of what do with the waste.
 Should it be stored on-site, or should all nuclear waste be disposed of in one central location.

 A large, centralized stockpile of nuclear waste has the potential to be a hazard greater than permanent local storage.
-Should an incident occur at the storage, the effects could be farther reaching than currently understood.
+Should an incident occur at the storage, the effects could be farther reaching than calculable.
 Even today, scientists are not completely aware of the full extent and long-term repercussions of seepage of waste into any particular ecosystem.

 Low-level radioactive materials should definitely be stored locally, at the site of production.
-Dissipation of radioactivity can be measured in terms 10-50 years with this type of radioactive material, and containment of the waste is achievable by current methods.1
+Dissipation of radioactivity can be measured in terms 10-50 years with this type of radioactive material, and containment of the waste is achievable by current methods.

 Saturday, November 21, 2009